DeathAdderR/CLIWeatherApp/README.md

 #### The scope of this project is to gain familiarity using API's, making API requests and storing data from the requests.
-#### The scope also includes applying concepts used in real world development.
-I intend on writing test cases that must be passed